eerkela/bertrand/docs/source/content/motivation.rst

         return total;
     }

-Next, we can expose it to Python using one of the interfaces mentioned above.
+Next we expose it to Python using our choice of interface.

 .. tabs::